 In September 2017, the Health and Safety Executive (HSE) released its sector plan for increasing safety in the waste and recycling industry, including the intention to reduce fatal injuries from moving vehicles and musculoskeletal disorders and lung disease among employees.

-The plan, which was released on September 18, addresses serious safety risks within the waste and recycling sector.
-This sector currently employs 0ver 130,000 workers*, and remains one of the most dangerous sectors in the UK.
+The plan, which was released on September 18th 2017, addresses serious safety risks within the waste and recycling sector.
+This sector currently employs over 130,000 workers*, and remains one of the most dangerous sectors in the UK.
 It has a fatal injury rate that is almost ten times higher than the industry average.
 In the year 2016/17, the HSE stated that 14 people were fatally injured, a figure that was considerably higher than the previous year – when there were only 6 deaths.

 The HSE also stated that in the five years leading up to March 2016 there were 12 fatalities to members of the public as a result of work activity within waste and recycling, with most deaths to both sector workers and members of the public being caused by moving vehicles or machinery.